Joy Mangano: Miracle Mop

-In 1990 after growing frustrated with ordinary mops, Mangano developed her first invention, the "Miracle Mop", a self-wringing plastic mop with a head made from a continuous loop of 300 ft of cotton that can be easily wrung out without getting the user's hands wet.
+In 1990 after growing frustrated with ordinary mops, Mangano developed her first invention, the "Miracle Mop", a self-wringing plastic mop with a head made from a continuous loop of 300 ft of cotton that can be easily wrung out without getting one's hands wet.
 With her own savings and investments from family and friends, she made a prototype and manufactured 1000 units.
 Early assembly was done in her father's body shop in Peconic in 1991.

 After selling the mop at trade shows and in local stores on Long Island, she sold 1,000 units on consignment to QVC.
 It sold modestly at first, but once QVC allowed Mangano to go on-air to sell it herself, she sold 18,000 mops in less than a half hour.
 Mangano incorporated her business as Arma Products, later renaming it Ingenious Designs.
 She sold Ingenious Designs to USA Networks, the parent company of the HSN, in 1999.
 By the year 2000, the company was selling $10 million worth of Miracle Mops per year.

+CleanBoss

+In 2020, Mangano launched CleanBoss, a non-toxic cleaning product brand.
+In 2023, CleanBoss announced rapper Pitbull as a co-founder.
+He is one of the largest investors in the company, alongside Mangano and Irving Place Capital’s John D. Howard.